The BFF Digital Libraries

 The new King Ahaz in 736 B.C. responded to the deepening hostility from the Northern Kingdom of Israel after King Uzziah’s death by sending a large tribute to Tiglath-pileser III.

-He was willing to pay the price of vassaldom in order to bring vast destruction upon its sister kingdom of Israel.
+He was willing to pay the price of vassaldom to bring vast destruction upon its sister kingdom of Israel.

 King Hoshea, in Samaria the capital of Israel, resisted this vassaldom once Tiglath-pileser died.